|Nutrition Facts (per serving)|

 The suprême sauce is a finished sauce made by enriching a chicken velouté sauce with heavy cream.
 It is a luxurious sauce that is an ideal accompaniment for sautéed chicken.
 Serve it alongside grilled asparagus or roasted vegetables for a simple dinner turned elegant.

-Suprême sauce also the base from which a number of other classical sauces are built, and due to that it is called as secondary mother sauce.
-It is the base for ivory sauce, creamy mushroom sauce, or aurora sauce.
+Suprême sauce also the base from which a number of other classical sauces are built, and due to that, it is called as a secondary mother sauce.
+It is the base for the ivory sauce, creamy mushroom sauce, or aurora sauce.